 Board of One vs ChatGPT

 "Can't I just use ChatGPT?"
 It's a fair question.
-Here's why purpose-built beats generic for business decisions.
+Here's why a tool designed for decisions beats a general-purpose chatbot.

-ChatGPT is excellent at many things: writing, coding, research, conversation.
-It's a Swiss Army knife—versatile, but not optimized for any single task.
+ChatGPT is genuinely good at a lot of things: writing, coding, research, conversation.
+It's a Swiss Army knife.

 The context problem